bhauman/lein-figwheel/sidecar/README.md

 #<SystemMap>
 ```

-Now if we insect the keys of the system map we will see that there
+Now if we inspect the keys of the system map we will see that there
-is a new key.
+is a new key:

 ```
 => (keys @system)